Dual-End Consistency Model: Introduction

 In this work, we begin with an analysis of two inherent limitations in vanilla CMs: unstable training and inflexible sampling.
 Our findings indicate that training instability arises from loss divergence, which is triggered by unstable self-supervised objectives and the catastrophic forgetting of original instantaneous velocity features.
 Furthermore, we attribute inflexible sampling to error accumulation caused by the the CMs sampler \cite{kim2023consistency}.
 Based on these analysis, we propose a novel method, {\bf Dual-End Consistency Model}, to achieve efficient, stable, and flexible model distillation under critical sub-trajectory clusters selection.
 We employ flow maps to incorporate entire transport space and identify the significant sub-trajectory clusters for optimization.
 Taking the intermediate time $t$ as the dividing point, we focus on the following three trajectory segments: 1) Consistency Trajectory.
 2) Instantaneous Trajectory.
 3) Noise-to-Noisy Trajectory.
-The comparative illustration of our optimization trajectories is provided in \cref{fig:square}.
+The comparative illustration of our optimization trajectories is provided in \cref{fig:square} (b).
 Consistency trajectories enable the model to perform inference over few-step via consistency property, while instantaneous trajectories serve as a boundary regularization to stabilize the training.
-By incorporating the noise-to-noisy trajectories, we formulate the training objective and leverage mix-sampler to alleviate the error accumulation imposed by the CMs sampler.
-DE-CM excels in few-step sampling on C2I and T2I tasks while maintaining performance across multi-steps.
-On ImageNet 256×256 \cite{deng2009imagenet}, DE-CM achieves 1.70 FID using 1-NFE generation, as shown in \cref{fig:teazer}.
+By incorporating noise-to-noisy trajectories, we formulate a training objective that enables our model to alleviate the error accumulation imposed by the CMs sampler.
+DE-CM excels in few-step sampling on C2I and T2I tasks while maintaining performance across multi-steps, as show in \cref{fig:teaser}.
+On ImageNet 256×256 \cite{deng2009imagenet}, DE-CM achieves 1.70 FID using 1-NFE generation, as shown in \cref{fig:square} (a).

 The key contributions are summarized as follows: \begin{itemize} \item We analyze the potential constraints imposed on CMs and elucidate the underlying causes of instability and inflexible sampling. \item We propose DE-CM, a novel method for stable and effective training through the selection of vital trajectories. \item We derive a new objective noise-to-noisy mapping to learn a mapping from pure noise to arbitrary points. \item Our experiments on C2I and T2I demonstrate the effectiveness of DE-CM, achieving state-of-the-art performance on the ImagNet dataset with 250 training epoch. \end{itemize}